CarletonWirelessLab/PD_testing/README.md

 Processing:
-1. Using MATLAB, edit the MAC address of the UUT (UUT_MAC) in windowAnalyze_p2.m
+1. Using MATLAB, edit the MAC address of the UUT (UUT_MAC) in windowAnalyze_p2.m 2- Upload the (---.bin) file that has the received combined signals
-2. Run windowAnalyze to process the samples and generate the results
+2. Run windowAnalyze to process the samples and obtain the results